Surya-Raghuram/JavaTutorial-Basics-/README.md

-This is a Tutorial code which involves Java Basics about data types and Strings.
+This is a Tutorial code which involves Java Basics.

-Contains only one class(Main)
+Classes:
+1>Main
+2>Conditional Statements
+3>Arrays

+Environment:
-Coded in Java using Replit Online IDE
+Replit Online IDE
+java version: 1.0

+Learnt Java from
-##From FreeSourceCOde.org##
+##From FreeSourceoOde.org##